Jake Marisnick Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings (2022)

+- The White Sox pitching staff was eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.
+- The White Sox had the 16th-ranked team ERA among all MLB pitching staffs (3.96).

-- White Sox pitchers combined to allow 166 home runs (one per game), the ninth-fewest in the big leagues.
+- The White Sox allowed the ninth-fewest home runs in baseball (166 total, one per game).

+- Kopech (3-5) takes the mound for the White Sox in his 12th start of the season.
+He's put together a 4.52 ERA in 61 2/3 innings pitched, with 70 strikeouts.

-- The right-hander's last appearance came on Sunday against the Detroit Tigers, when he went four innings, surrendering four earned runs while giving up four hits.
+- The righty last appeared on Tuesday against the Los Angeles Angels, when he threw 4 1/3 innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.